Will the Pioneers play baseball this season?

 “Mr. Wagner left behind trails of unpaid bills.
 He also left behind upset public officials, local businesses, and baseball fans,” the suit claims.

-The suit has the potential of affecting the upcoming playing season, which was scheduled to begin in May.
+The season was scheduled to begin in May.
 The Expedition League filed an emergency motion for a temporary restraining order and preliminary injunction against the teams to prevent them from playing in the new league, as well as demanding those teams discontinue the use of team names, logos, marks and symbols.
-This was followed by a motion to dismiss the non-compete related claims of the Expedition League filed by the defendants.
+The defendants then filed a motion to dismiss the league's claims related to the "noncompete" provisions.

 Both motions are tentatively slated to be heard in court on May 2.